shakyamegha246/shakyamegha246/README.md

 - Web Developer
 ----------------
 - 👀 I’m interested in Web Development and data structure and algorithms.
-- 🌱 I’m currently learning javascript framework
+- 🌱 I’m currently learning javascript.
 -  You can contact me at [shakyamegha246@gmail.com](mail to : shakyamegha246@gmail.com)

 <!---